waywardgeek/infnoise/README.md

 The first assumption is strong assuming an attacker is not involved.
 An attacker injecting a strong signal could mount a DoS attack, since the health monitor would detect entropy being too high, and would disable output.
-This is a concious choice: the health monitor could instead simply warn that entropy seems too high.
+This is a conscious choice: the health monitor could instead simply warn that entropy seems too high.
 Turning off the output when an attacker may be present seems the safer choice.

 The second assumption relies on the fact that only two nodes store state in this implementation of an INM, and that the outputs are sampled from even/odd comparator outputs on even/odd cycles.
-Other TRNGs may not saticefy this assumption if they have additional internal state.
-However, a typical zener TRNG should saticefy this assumption.
+Other TRNGs may not satisfy this assumption if they have additional internal state.
+However, a typical zener TRNG should satisfy this assumption.

 The third assumption really does require an INM.
 A zener TRNG would most likely have strong 60 Hz correlations from 60 Hz noise, for example.
 This is also true of A/D